unhookd/unctl/README.md

-# UnhookD
+# unctl

-Deploy your application without trusting your CI/CD system.
-UnhookD is a release controller designed for safe integration with external deployment triggers.
+Deploy your application without trusting your CI/CD system. unctl is a release controller designed for safe integration with external deployment triggers.

 [![CircleCI](https://circleci.com/gh/unhookd/unctl.svg?style=svg)](https://circleci.com/gh/unhookd/unctl)

 ## Usage
 ### Server commands
 ```
-/usr/bin/unhookd zero-trust-server # Runs unhookd in secure zero-trust model mode
+/usr/bin/unctl server
 ```

 ### Client commands

 ```
-/usr/bin/unhookd deploy [deployment] [release] [sha] [flags] # deploys an application with the given args
+/usr/bin/unctl deploy [deployment] [release] [sha] [flags] # deploys an application with the given args
 ```

-# Deploying an application with Unhookd Zero Trust
+# Deploying an application with unctl Zero Trust
 ## Overview
-The zero trust mode of Unhookd requires that an application be registered with Unhookd in order to deploy.
+The zero trust mode of unctl requires that an application be registered with unctl in order to deploy.
 This ensures that:

 - An application is explicitly authorized to be deployed
 - The application's configuration as specified by a `values.yaml` file has been code reviewed and checked in